rlauer6/codebuild-project-maker/README.md

   provided, then the description will become the project name.
 * `-D`

-  Use this option to echo the commands that will be executed.
+  Use this option (dryrun) to just echo the commands that will be executed.
 * `-p`

   Project name.